The Ultimate Guide To Bitcoin Taxes

 Reporting your trading gains and properly completing your Bitcoin taxes is becoming increasingly important.
 Governments around the world are paying much closer attention to Bitcoin and other cryptocurrencies after seeing the market value go from 15 billion to 600 billion in 2017.
 This guide breaks down the fundamentals of Bitcoin taxes and walks through the reporting process in the United States.

 Bitcoin Taxes - The Fundamentals

-According to the first and only official IRS guidance that was issued in 2014, Bitcoin should be treated as property for tax purposes — not as currency.
+According to the official IRS guidance, Bitcoin should be treated as property for tax purposes — not as currency.
 This is true for all cryptocurrencies such as Ethereum, Litecoin, Ripple, etc. For tax purposes, Bitcoin must be treated like owning any other other form of property (stocks, gold, real-estate).
 This means that you are required to report your capital gains and losses realized when trading Bitcoin and other crypto’s.
 Failing to do so is considered tax fraud in the eyes of the IRS.

 What is a capital gain?
 What about capital losses?

 A capital gain is the rise in value of a capital asset (an asset that is some type of investment) that gives it a higher worth than the purchasing price.
 Most governments collect taxes on these capital gains.

 How do I calculate my Bitcoin capital gains?

 A taxable event is a specific situation in which you incur a reporting liability on your Bitcoin and other crypto transactions.The following have been taken from the official IRS guidance from 2014 as to what is considered a taxable event: